thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 * [SignRawTransactionWithWallet](core-api-ref-remote-procedure-calls-wallet#signrawtransactionwithwallet): signs a transaction in the serialized transaction format using private keys found in the wallet. **_New in Dash Core 0.17.0_**
 * [UnloadWallet](core-api-ref-remote-procedure-calls-wallet#unloadwallet): unloads the wallet referenced by the request endpoint otherwise unloads the wallet specified in the argument. **Updated in Dash Core 18.1.0**
 * [UpgradeToHD](core-api-ref-remote-procedure-calls-wallet#upgradetohd): upgrades non-HD wallets to HD. **_New in Dash Core 0.17.0_**
 * [WalletCreateFundedPSBT](core-api-ref-remote-procedure-calls-wallet#walletcreatefundedpsbt): creates and funds a transaction in the Partially Signed Transaction (PST) format.
-Inputs will be added if supplied inputs are not enough. **New in Dash Core 18.0.0**
+Inputs will be added if supplied inputs are not enough. **Updated in Dash Core 18.2.0**
 * [WalletLock](core-api-ref-remote-procedure-calls-wallet#walletlock): removes the wallet encryption key from memory, locking the wallet.
 After calling this method, you will need to call `walletpassphrase` again before being able to call any methods which require the wallet to be unlocked.
 * [WalletPassphrase](core-api-ref-remote-procedure-calls-wallet#walletpassphrase): stores the wallet decryption key in memory for the indicated number of seconds.
 Issuing the `walletpassphrase` command while the wallet is already unlocked will set a new unlock time that overrides the old one.
 * [WalletPassphraseChange](core-api-ref-remote-procedure-calls-wallet#walletpassphrasechange): changes the wallet passphrase from 'old passphrase' to 'new passphrase'.
-* [WalletProcessPSBT](core-api-ref-remote-procedure-calls-wallet#walletprocesspsbt): updates a PSBT with input information from a wallet and then allows the signing of inputs. **New in Dash Core 18.0.0**
+* [WalletProcessPSBT](core-api-ref-remote-procedure-calls-wallet#walletprocesspsbt): updates a PSBT with input information from a wallet and then allows the signing of inputs. **Updated in Dash Core 18.2.0**

 # [Wallet RPCs (Deprecated)](core-api-ref-remote-procedure-calls-wallet-deprecated)